Loading chat...

 AI Summary

-• Employers are prohibited from discharging, disciplining, or refusing to hire employees or applicants who decline to attend employer-sponsored meetings where the employer communicates opinions on religious or political matters, including elections, political parties, legislation, or labor organizations
+• Employers cannot discharge, discipline, penalize, or refuse to hire employees or applicants who decline to attend employer-sponsored meetings where the employer communicates opinions on religious or political matters, including elections, political parties, legislation, or decisions to join labor organizations

-• Exemptions apply to religious organizations, political organizations, educational institutions for coursework, nonprofit training programs, employers conducting legally-required training, and government units holding new employee orientations
+• Exemptions apply to religious organizations, political organizations communicating their tenets, educational institutions requiring coursework lectures, nonprofit training programs, employers conducting legally required training, and government new employee orientations

 • Employees may file written complaints with the Commissioner of Labor and Industry within 180 days of an alleged violation; the Commissioner must investigate and attempt mediation before assessing penalties

-• Civil penalties include up to $10,000 for initial violations and up to $25,000 for subsequent violations, plus potential reinstatement, back pay, compensatory damages, and attorney's fees
+• Civil penalties range up to $10,000 for initial violations and up to $25,000 for subsequent violations, with additional remedies including injunctive relief, compensatory damages, reinstatement, back pay, and attorney's fees

-• Employers must post workplace notices and provide written notice to new hires; the Commissioner must develop required posters by November 1, 2026, with the law taking effect October 1, 2026
+• Employers must post notices and provide written notification to new hires about these protections; the Commissioner must develop required posters by November 1, 2026, with the law taking effect October 1, 2026

 Legislative Description